UniconBerlin/firebase-pretix/README.md

 # Firebase <-> Pretix Integration

-The firebase functions have two main concerns:
+Single Firebase function running an express app.
+The app has two main concerns:
 1. A REST API, powered by express.js
 2. Webhook endpoints for pretix events.